csells/flutter_ai_toolkit/README.md

       );
 }
 ```
 If you like, use your Firebase project with the <a href="https://github.com/csells/flutter_ai_toolkit/blob/main/example/lib/vertex/vertex.dart">vertex.dart</a> sample.
-This sample has also been tested on Android, iOS, the web and macOS.
+This sample is supported on Android, iOS, the web and macOS.

 Note: There's no API key; Firebase manages all of that for you in the Firebase project.
 However, in the same way that someone can reverse engineer the Gemini API key out of your Flutter code, they can do that with your Firebase project ID and related settings.
 To guard against that, check out [Firebase AppCheck](https://firebase.google.com/learn/pathways/firebase-app-check), which is beyond the scope of the sample code in this project.

-## More Features Coming Soon!
-As I mentioned, the AI Toolkit is just in the alpha phase of it's lifetime and it's under active development.
-Coming soon, you should expect the following features:
-- stand-alone chatbot app sample with multi-session support
-- thoroughly tested multi-platform support, including Windows and Linux
+## Device Access Permissions
+To enable the microphone feature, configure your app according to [the record package's permission setup instructions](https://pub.dev/packages/record#setup-permissions-and-others).

+To enable the user to select a file on their device to upload to the LLM, configure your app according to [the file_selector plugin's usage instructions](https://pub.dev/packages/file_selector#usage).

+To enable the user to select an image file on their device, configure your app according to [the image_picker plugin's installation instructions](https://pub.dev/packages/image_picker#installation).

+To enable the user to take a picture on their device, configurate your app according to [the image_picker plugin's installation instructions](https://pub.dev/packages/image_picker#installation).

+To enable the user to take a picture on the web, configure your app according to [the camera plugin's setup instructions](https://pub.dev/packages/camera#setup).

 ## Feedback!
 Along the way, as you use this package, please [log issues and feature requests](https://github.com/csells/flutter_ai_toolkit/issues) as well as any [code you'd like to contribute](https://github.com/csells/flutter_ai_toolkit/pulls).
 I want your feedback and your contributions to ensure that the AI Toolkit is just as robust and useful as it can be for your real apps.